 Maine Coon Anesthesia

-This delicate medical procedure involves inducing a temporary loss of consciousness in a cat.
+Cat anesthesia is a delicate medical procedure that involves inducing a temporary loss of consciousness in a cat.

 Cat Sedation vs. Anesthesia